lzh-mb-mod/RTSCamera/README.md

 - After your character dies, you can press `F` to control one of your soldiers and continue fighting.
 Soldiers in the same formation as player character will be considered first when deciding which soldier to control.

   - You can immediately control one of your soldiers to avoid all your formations been delegated to AI when your charater dies.
 Press `L` and check `Control Ally After Death` option to enable this feature.
-It's always enabled when in free camera mode to ensure a smooth gaming experience.
+It's always enabled in free camera mode to ensure a smooth gaming experience.

+- If your character is injured in campaign map and you encounter an enemy party, you can still choose "Watch the battle" option to begin the battle.
+In this battle you can command your troops in free camera but cannot directly fighting.

 - Press `;` and click a soldier, then press `F` to let camera follow it.
 Press `F` again to take control of the soldier.